psnaz/dark-chocolate-for-ever/TESTING.md

 ---

-## Lighthouse Test
+## Lighthouse and GT Metrix Test

-See the screenshot below for the Lighthouse test results run with [Lighthouse Chrome Extension.](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) When tested for Performance, Accessibility, Best Practices and SEO, good results were achieved.
+See the screenshot below for the Lighthouse test results run with [Lighthouse Chrome Extension.](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) When tested for Performance, Accessibility, Best Practices and SEO, average results were achieved.

 ![lighthouse-testing.png](./docs/images/lighthouse-testing.png)

 ---